Archer30/Erm-Scripts/README.md

 ...\Mods\\[new folder]\Data\s\

 The filename of [new folder] could be anything.
-And then enable the [new folder] mod you just created from mod manager and see whether it works in the game.
+Enable the [new folder] mod from mod manager and voila.